SilverButterflies/RulesOfConversation/README.md

 Are you a robot trying to understand its creators?
 Are you an alien trying to study humans?
 Then you have come to the right place.
 Here you will find the rules of conversation that govern (most) human communication.
-Remember these rules and apply them well, and you too can blend in among the humans as one of them.
+Remember these rules, and apply them well, and you too can blend in among the humans as one of them.
 A word of warning however, it is mentally taxing to maintain this appearance, so make sure not to keep it up all of the time.
 And with that, I shall introduce you to Grice and his Cooperative Principle.

 Grice writes in his book Logic and Conversation (1975) of the Cooperative Principle, "Make your contribution such as is required, at the stage at which it occurs, by the accepted purpose or direction of the talk exchange in which you are engaged".